BSS Scholarships and Financial Assistance

 We believe that an outstanding education should be accessible to all and we are determined to provide opportunities to as many qualified applicants as possible.
 Our generous community makes donations in support of our Financial Assistance program because they know the value of BSS, and our Board of Governors and Board of Trustees ensure that these funds are allocated to those who need them.

 For families of students in Grades 7 – 12, awarded based on academic achievement, entrance / admissions interview criteria and financial need, which is evaluated through an independent third party, Apple Financial Services.
-Applications to Apple Financial Services must be submitted by January 19, 2018 in order to be considered for the February offer day.
+Applications to Apple Financial Services must be submitted by Friday, January 8, 2021, in order to be considered for the February offer day.
 However, late applications will still be considered should space be available.
 See below for step-by-step instructions on how to apply for Tuition Assistance.

 Students who have qualified for tuition assistance may also request financial support for expenses that are beyond those items supported by their tuition assistance package (i.e. costs related to student events, class trips or school supplies).
 Information on our Program Support program will be provided to enrolled families.

 Scholarships are awarded based on academic achievement and submission of an application focused on the criteria for the scholarship, as well as entrance/admissions interview criteria.
-The deadline for 2019-20 scholarship submissions is Thursday, January 17, 2019.
-Learn more about the Scholarships available.
-Where it is applicable, current BSS students applying for Scholarships have already fulfilled the entrance/admissions interview criteria portion of the scholarship.
+Where applicable, current BSS students applying for Scholarships have already fulfilled the entrance/admissions interview criteria portion of the scholarship.
+2021-22 Scholarship information will be available in the fall.
+The deadline to apply is Friday, January 8, 2021.

 Your Path to Financial Assistance